cuff-links/mongo/Replication-Internals.md

 A candidate node first runs a dry-run election.
 In a **dry-run election**, a node sends out `replSetRequestVotes` commands to every node asking if that node would vote for it, but the candidate node does not increase its term.
 If a primary ever sees a higher term than its own, it steps down.
 By first conducting a dry-run election, we prevent nodes from increasing their own term when they would not win and prevent needless primary stepdowns.
 If the node fails the dry-run election, it just continues replicating as normal.
 If the node wins the dry-run election, it begins a real election.

-In the real election, the node first increments its term and votes for itself. it then starts a [`VoteRequester`](https://github.com/mongodb/mongo/blob/r3.4.2/src/mongo/db/repl/vote_requester.h) up, which uses a [`ScatterGatherRunner`](https://github.com/mongodb/mongo/blob/r3.4.2/src/mongo/db/repl/scatter_gather_runner.h) to send a `replSetRequestVotes` command to every single node.
+In the real election, the node first increments its term and votes for itself.
+It then starts a [`VoteRequester`](https://github.com/mongodb/mongo/blob/r3.4.2/src/mongo/db/repl/vote_requester.h), which uses a [`ScatterGatherRunner`](https://github.com/mongodb/mongo/blob/r3.4.2/src/mongo/db/repl/scatter_gather_runner.h) to send a `replSetRequestVotes` command to every single node.
 Each node then decides if it should vote "aye" or "nay" and responds to the candidate with their vote.
 When nodes respond, the `ReplicationCoordinator` updates its `SlaveInfo` map to say that those nodes are still up for liveness information.

 If the candidate received votes from a majority of nodes, including itself, the candidate wins the election.